Are you looking for counselling for trauma or the impacts of illness?

 Email counselling – £30 per interaction

-If you have any concerns about affordability of therapy, I am open to discussing this as I hold a proportion of my practice for anyone struggling financially.
+If you have any financial concerns about therapy, I am open to discussing this.
+I hold a proportion of my practice for anyone struggling financially.

 I kindly ask for payment to be made in advance of each session.